OSRoot/generic-angular/README.md

 ## Generic Angular App
-# Purpose: `To Give You A Good Idea About Best Practice architecture of the project structure`;
+# :wink: Purpose: `To Give You A Good Idea About Best Practice architecture of the project structure`;
 ### **How to use** : **_`It's prefered as a reference, you can use it in production on your own risk`_**
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.